DaniDiazTech/Qtile-Config/README.md

 ## What is Qtile?

-[Qtile](http://www.qtile.org/) is a window manager  written and configured in Python🐍 , it is really hackable and lightweight, you can install it among other desktop environments and [standalone WM's](https://wiki.archlinux.org/index.php/window_manager).
+[Qtile](http://www.qtile.org/) is a window manager written and configured in Python🐍.
+It is hackable and lightweight, you can install it among other desktop environments and [standalone WM's](https://wiki.archlinux.org/index.php/window_manager).

 ## Installation 🐧

 Install Qtile and other dependencies.

 ### For Arch Linux